 3. Practice pipetting 5.0 mL of water into the graduated cylinder.
 Do this 6 times; reuse your water for each trial.
 Each person in the group should do the pipetting six times.
 Read the volume of water in the graduated cylinder for each trial.

 4. Organize your data in a table in your data section.
 You do not need your lab partners data.
-In the conclusion section of your notebook, comment on the agreement in volume for the pipet volume and the volume you read from the graduated cylinder.
+Calculate the average volume of water that was in the graduated cylinder.